qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Locale

-- Regular expression behavior can be locale-dependent (depending on which regular expression engine).
 - The upper case and lower case can be different in other natural languages.
 In Turkish (tr-TR) lowercase of `I` is `ı` and upper case of `i` is `İ`.
 The `\w` (word char) in regular expression can be locale-dependent.
 - Letter ordering can be different in other natural languages.
 Regular expression `[a-z]` may malfunction in other locale.
 - Text notation of floating-point number is locale-dependent. `1,234.56` in US correspond to `1.234,56` in Germany.
 - CSV use normally use `,` as spearator, but use `;` as separator in German locale.
 - [Han unification](https://en.wikipedia.org/wiki/Han_unification).
 Some characters in different language with slightly different appearance use the same code point.
 Usually a font will contain variants for different languages that render these characters differently.
 [HTML code](https://github.com/qouteall/qouteall-blog/blob/main/blog/2025/unicode-unification-example.html) ![](unicode_unification_example.png)

+### Regular expression

+- Regular expression cannot parse the syntax that allows infinite nesting (because regular expression engine use finite state machine.
+Infinite nesting require infinite states to parse).
+HTML allows infinite nesting.
+But it's ok to use regex to parse HTML of a specific website.
+- Regular expression behavior can be locale-dependent (depending on which regular expression engine).
+- There are many different "dialects" of regular expression.
+Don't assume a regular expression that works in JS can work in Java.
+- A separate regular expression validation can be out-of-sync with actual data format.
+[Crowdstrike incident](https://www.crowdstrike.com/wp-content/uploads/2024/08/Channel-File-291-Incident-Root-Cause-Analysis-08.06.2024.pdf) was caused by a wrong separate regular expression validation.
+It's recommended to **avoid separate regular expression validation.
+Reuse parsing code for validation**.
+See also: [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)
+- Backtracking performance issue.
+See also: [Cloudflare indicent 2019 July-2](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/), [Stack Exchange incident 2016 July-20](https://stackstatus.tumblr.com/post/147710624694/outage-postmortem-july-20-2016)

 ### Other